Skip to content

 Quickstart

-Install netclaw, run the setup wizard, talk to your agent.
+Install netclaw, run the setup wizard, and start chatting.
 Takes about 5 minutes.

 Terminal window